4.4 Light Emission

-Another useful way of categorizing light emission distributions are a number of “standard illuminants” that have been defined by Commission Internationale de l’Éclairage (CIE), which also specified the XYZ matching curves that we saw in Section 5.2.1.
+Another useful way of categorizing light emission distributions is a number of “standard illuminants” that have been defined by Commission Internationale de l’Éclairage (CIE).

 The Standard Illuminant A was introduced in 1931 and was intended to represent average incandescent light.
 It corresponds to a blackbody radiator of about .
-(It was originally defined as a blackbody at , but the precision of the constants used in Planck’s law subsequently improved.
+(It was originally defined as a blackbody at , but the accuracy of the constants used in Planck’s law subsequently improved.
 Therefore, the specification was updated to be in terms of the 1931 constants, so that the illuminant was unchanged.)
-Figure 12.2 shows a plot of the SPD of the A illuminant.
+Figure 4.13 shows a plot of the spectral distribution of the A illuminant.

 (The B and C illuminants were intended to model daylight at two times of day and were generated with an A illuminant in combination with specific filters.
 They are no longer used.
-The E illuminant is defined as a constant-valued SPD and is used only for comparisons to other illuminants.)
+The E illuminant is defined as having a constant spectral distribution and is used only for comparisons to other illuminants.)

 Finally, the F series of illuminants describes fluorescents; it is based on measurements of a number of actual fluorescent lights.
-Figure 12.4 shows the SPDs of two of them.
+Figure 4.15 shows the spectral distributions of two of them.